openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

         }
     }

-* We will follow a 2 step approach to create any UI Component.
-We will first break down a complex component into smaller non-customizable components.
-We will then compose these smaller components to form a complex UI.
+* When creating any complex UI Component we will try to break it down into the smallest reusable components, and build the component out of these small reusable pieces.

 We can see this through an example where we have a theme, which has several components for a default theme.